The Hidden Cost of Manual Client Intake (And How to Fix It)

 Calculating Your Total Cost

 That's not a rounding error.
-That's a strategic liability.
+That's a strategic liability hiding in plain sight.

 How to Fix It